 - Patient has been treated under the Cardiothoracic Surgery speciality

 - Patient has undergone a CABG, Angioplasty, Cardiac Valve replacement or had a pacemaker fitted

-- Patient has Obstetric history since 1983
+- Patient has obstetric history since 1983

 Legal bases for processing your information

 A second basis is required because information about health is categorised as ‘special information’.
-Most of the functions carried out by staff are covered by Article 9(2)(h) “… medical diagnosis, the provision of health or social care or treatment or treatment or the management of health or social care systems …”
+Most of the functions carried out by our staff are covered by Article 9(2)(h) “… medical diagnosis, the provision of health or social care or treatment or treatment or the management of health or social care systems …”

 Some uses or processing of information will be covered by different articles, so if in doubt contact our Information Governance department